 For further information on our medication restrictions policy, please click here.

-If you are concerned about addiction of 'over the counter' medication we urge you to visit the below links for professional help and advice:
+If you are concerned about an addiction to 'over the counter' medication we urge you to visit the below links for professional help and advice:

 Free UK Delivery on all orders over £30 - Delivery within 3-5 working days

 Standard UK Delivery - £2.95 - Delivery within 3-5 working days